bcgov/nr-bcwat/backend/database_initialization/README.md

 3. Run the script with the following:
     ```
-    python transfer_table.py --recreate_db --non_scraped
+    python transfer_table.py --aws_cleanup --aws_upload --aws_import
     ```
     And that should run the script.

-    If you don't want to include one of the options, then the default is false.
-So removing the arg will make sure that it will not run the script.
+    This will delete all files from the specified S3 Bucket, export the data to the S3 Bucket in CSV form, and then import the data from the S3 Bucket into the destination database.

 For any question or issues, please contact Kashike Umemura @ kumemura@foundryspatial.com (for now)